Skip to main content

 Public key encryption

 Traditional encryption systems use the same secret, or key, to encrypt and decrypt a message.
-So if I encrypted a file with the password "bluetonicmonster, " you would need both the file and the password "bluetonicmonster" to decode it.
+So, if a file gets encrypted with the password “bluetonicmonster,” you would need both the file and the password "bluetonicmonster" to decode it.
 Public key encryption uses two keys: one to encrypt, and another to decrypt.
-This has all kinds of useful consequences.
-For one, it means that you can hand out the key to encrypt messages to you, and as long as you keep the other key secret, anyone with that key can talk to you securely.
-The key you hand out widely is known as the "public key": hence the name of the technique.
-Public key encryption is used to encrypt email and files by Pretty Good Privacy (PGP), OTR for instant messaging, and SSL/TLS for web browsing.
+When you sign up to an encrypted messaging service, your phone keeps the key to decrypt messages safely hidden, and sends out the key to encrypt messages to you, so anyone with that key can talk to you securely.
+The key your phone sends out is known as the "public key": hence the name of the technique.
+Public key encryption is used to encrypt Signal and WhatsApp messages, and used to enable HTTPS using TLS for web browsing.

 Revocation certificate